Skip to Content

 There are certain medications you are currently taking that would make you have nausea and vomiting.

-Antibiotics, antidepressants, vitamins, iron supplements, non-steroidal anti-inflammatory drugs (NSAIDs) – aspirin, ibuprofen, naproxen, can cause you to feel nauseous.
+Antibiotics, antidepressants, vitamins, iron supplements, non-steroidal anti-inflammatory drugs (NSAIDs) — aspirin, ibuprofen, naproxen — and some hormonal medicines can cause you to feel nauseous.

-If you are uncertain of what medications you’re ingesting, it’s necessary you consult with your doctor regarding likely side effects.
+If you are uncertain of what medications you’re ingesting, it’s necessary you consult with your doctor or pharmacist regarding likely side effects.

-Also, if you are currently on drugs to boost fertility, like Clomid, there is a chance you could feel nauseous.
-It’s vital you take nothing for granted and see your physician for advice.
+Also, if you are currently on drugs to boost fertility, like Clomid, or other fertility injections, there is a chance you could feel nauseous.
+It’s vital you take nothing for granted and see your physician for advice, especially if your nausea becomes severe.

 4. Stomach flu

-Feeling nauseous may sometimes be due to stomach flu.
+Feeling nauseous may sometimes be due to stomach flu (viral gastroenteritis) or food poisoning.
 If you’ve taken contaminated food and water, you are likely to have gastroenteritis that affects your stomach and intestines.
 This may cause some women to have nausea.

-Other symptoms of stomach flu are vomiting, abdominal pain and fever.
+Other symptoms of stomach flu are vomiting, abdominal pain, diarrhoea and fever, and it usually settles within a few days with rest and fluids. nhs.uk+1

 5. Gastroesophageal reflux disease (GERD)

-GERD means, after eating, some stomach content is pushed back into your esophagus.
-Symptoms are feeling nauseous, vomiting, chest pain and heartburn.
+GERD means, after eating, some stomach content is pushed back into your esophagus (food pipe).
+Symptoms are feeling nauseous, vomiting, chest pain, sour taste, and heartburn.
+Chronic acid reflux or acid reflux and GERD can irritate the esophagus over time and may need treatment.
+Cleveland Clinic

-GERD is quite common and affects about 10 to 20 percent of men and women in the western world.
-Talk to your doctor if any of the above symptoms show up.
+GERD is quite common and affects a significant number of adults worldwide.
+Talk to your doctor if any of the above symptoms show up, especially if you also have trouble swallowing, weight loss, or chest pain.

-On the other hand, stomach flu and food poisoning will make you nauseous for many days.
+On the other hand, stomach flu, food poisoning, pregnancy, or other medical problems may make you nauseous for many days.

-If you currently feel nausea, you can try one of these natural methods to stop nausea fast.
+If you currently feel mild nausea, you can try one of these simple methods that may help.
+These tips are also similar to those advised for nausea and vomiting in general.
+MedlinePlus

-If you’re having nausea or vomiting during ovulation, you can try one of the oldest and reliable methods that still work.
+If you’re having nausea or vomiting during ovulation, you can try one of the oldest and reliable methods that still works for many people.

 How to prepare ginger for nausea treatment